Anthem (video game): Sales

 Anthem topped retail sales charts in the UK during its first week of release, although its total launch week retail sales matched half of those of BioWare's previous game Mass Effect: Andromeda.
 In Japan, Anthem reached the top of the sales charts with 78,000 copies sold at launch.
 In North America, according to NPD data tracking, "Anthem represents the second-highest launch month sales ever recorded for a BioWare developed game, trailing only the March 2012 release of Mass Effect 3".
 Anthem was at the top of PS4 downloaded video games via PlayStation Store by March 2019.
 SuperData reported that the game had earned over $100 million in digital revenue in February 2019, of which $3.5 million came from in-game purchases.

 Anthem failed to meet Electronic Arts' sales expectations.
 With a target set at 6 million copies to be sold by the end of March, EA CEO Andrew Wilson said Anthem did not reach the sales goal, while EA CFO Blake Jorgensen admitted that more money was expected to come from the game's microtransactions as well.
 In June 2019, Wilson reiterated how Anthem was not working as planned in keeping players engaged, although he stated that BioWare would continue to support the game.
-As of December 2023, sales were confirmed to be at least 5 million.